Geezer Butler: Early life

 Butler has said that he enjoyed an "incredibly loving, happy childhood".
 The family home had no telephone, hot water or bathroom, and considered itself lucky to have their own outside toilet.
 Two of Butler's older brothers had been called upon to serve in the army and Butler feared that he would be next.
 However, mandatory national service was ended in the United Kingdom a couple of years before he was due to be conscripted.

 At the age of ten, Butler passed the eleven plus examination and was accepted by Birmingham's Holte Grammar Commercial School in 1960.
 Learning English literature such as Shakespeare furthered his love of reading, and he says "I never went a day without reading something."
-He credits this education, along with his vivid imagination, for the composition skills he would later utilise as Black Sabbath's lyricist.
+He credits this education, along with his vivid imagination, for the composition skills he would later use as Black Sabbath's lyricist.
 He was later heavily influenced by the writing of Aleister Crowley as a teenager.

 By his late teens, he had stopped attending Mass.
 He cited a loss of belief, and feels that everyone should sooner or later decide for themselves what to believe in.
-By the end, Butler was "going to Mass every Sunday just to take a look at all the nice girls that were going there", he recalled years later.
+Initially, Butler was "going to Mass every Sunday just to take a look at all the nice girls that were going there", he recalled years later.
 After growing his hair long as a teenager, he would encounter a nun every Sunday at Mass who found it humorous to refer to Butler as "miss", and he soon decided to never go back.

 Butler became obsessed with The Beatles and The Kinks, and later Cream and Jimi Hendrix.
-When The Beatles appeared on a Birmingham television program called Thank Your Lucky Stars in January 1963, Butler waited outside the studio to get a glimpse of them.
-It was here that he met another Beatles' fan, John "Ozzy" Osbourne, for the first time.
+When The Beatles appeared on a Birmingham television programme called Thank Your Lucky Stars in January 1963, Butler waited outside the studio to get a glimpse of them.
+It was here that he met another Beatles fan, John "Ozzy" Osbourne, for the first time.